elons3/ImageAI/bacteria_segmenter/README.md

 (We could also try a neural network, I suppose.
 But that should not be strictly necessary!)

+## Other notes
+Many of these processing steps require the computation of the image's gradient.
+If we could do that only once, this whole process would be even faster.

 # Papers
 1. [Supervoxel-Based Segmentation of Mitochondria in EM Image Stacks With Learned Shape Features](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6044718) is the primary inspiration for this work.